RaM21234/golang_code_compiler_engine/README.md

 ## Architecture Overview

-The project follows a client-server architecture: diagram to demonstarate the flow of data
+The project follows a client-server architecture

 - **Frontend:** A React application provides the user interface, handling code editing, user authentication, and displaying execution results.
 - **Backend:** A Go application serves the API endpoints.
 It manages user data, code storage, and orchestrates the code compilation and execution process.